Usha Haley: Research

-Haley's research explores companies and business environments in India, China, Southeast Asia, and Mexico, as well as the societal impacts of business schools and their research.
+Haley's research focuses on companies and business environments in India, China, Southeast Asia, and Mexico, as well as the societal impacts of business schools and their research.
 She has also studied the effects of sanctions and trade barriers, such as subsidies, on the behavior of companies and nations.
 Her research on boycotts, divestitures, and regulations, published in Multinational Corporations in Political Environments, concluded that most sanctions had no effect on US corporate behavior in South Africa.
 She also published The Chinese Tao of Business and New Asian Emperors.

 Her research appeared in the Wall Street Journal, ("U.S. Researcher Usha C.V.
 Haley's Study on Chinese Subsidies to its Glass Industry", Aug 30, 2010) The Economist ("Survey of Asian Business", April 7–13, 2001), CNN ("Special Report: Eye on China," May 18–19, 2005), Bloomberg News ("China Steel Makers get $27 Billion Subsidy," January 8, 2008), Barron's Magazine ("Foreign Carmakers keep up the Pressure on Detroit," October 22, 2001), USA Today ("Tech Start-Ups Don't Grow on Trees Outside USA", June 28, 2006) the Wall Street Journal ("Could the Asian Crises Repeat?", July 3, 2007), The New York Times, ("With New Urgency US and South Korea Seek Free Trade Deal", January 16, 2007) and BusinessWeek ("The Art of Chinese Relationships", January 6, 2006).